-The Commission has previously issued Oil Franchise Tax Revenue Bonds, \$718,066,051.75 of which are currently issued and outstanding (including compounded amounts as of December 1, 2015 for capital appreciation bonds), and Registration Fee Revenue Bonds, \$402,470,000 in aggregate principal amount of which are currently outstanding.
+As of June 1, 2016, the Commission will have \$718,631,078.40 of Oil Franchise Tax Revenue Bonds outstanding (including compounded amounts as of June 1, 2016 for capital appreciation bonds), and Registration Fee Revenue Bonds, \$402,470,000 in aggregate principal amount of which are currently outstanding.
 The Commission has entered into various interest rate exchange agreements with respect to certain Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds with an aggregate outstanding notional amount of \$631,425,000.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines - Disclosure and Financial Reporting."
 Neither the Oil Franchise Tax Revenue Bonds nor the Registration Fee Revenue Bonds are secured by or have any interest in the Trust Estate under the Subordinate Indenture.
-Furthermore, neither the Oil Franchise Tax Revenues nor the Registration Fee Revenues are pledged to secure the 2016A Subordinate Revenue Bonds, other Subordinate Revenue Bonds or Special Revenue Bonds or the Senior Indenture Parity Obligations.
+Furthermore, neither the Oil Franchise Tax Revenues nor the Registration Fee Revenue Bonds or Special Revenue Bonds or the Senior Indenture Parity Obligations.